 Going to the source: a sheep tries to get water direct from the tanker [Photo: EAPPI/Andy]

-Water arriving into the community [Photo: EAPPI /Andy]
+Water tanker in the community [Photo: EAPPI /Alex]

 A heavily protected Israeli water installation in the Jordan Valley [Photo: EAPPI /Andy]

 When Bedouin communities had freedom of movement and access to water resources they used the natural springs throughout the area.

 Due to movement, planning and water access restrictions imposed by the occupation, Bedouin communities now tend to stay in one place.
 Even where a spring is right beside their community, they can be fined by the Israeli authorities for attempting to take even small quantities of water from it.

 Child and water tank in the Jordan Valley [Photo: EAPPI/Alex]

 Articles 54 and 55 of the Geneva Conventions explicitly prohibit the denial of water supplies to a civilian population under occupation.
 In 2010, the UN General Assembly explicitly recognised access to safe and clean drinking water and sanitation as an essential human right.

 A natural spring in the Jordan Valley.
 Bedouin are fined if they attempt to take any of this water [Photo: EAPPI/Andy]